conducts comprising psychological and emotional abuse vary from state to state.

 - Other behaviours that carry out the abovementioned conducts

-Economic abuse is also a ground for the issuance of protection order in Northern Territory, South Australia, Tasmania and Victoria.
-It is defined in section 8 of the Domestic and Family Violence Act of the Northern Territory as a coercive behavior towards a person so he or she will relinquish control over assets and income.
+Economic abuse is also a ground for the issuance of a protection order in Northern Territory, South Australia, Tasmania and Victoria.
+It is defined in section 8 of the Domestic and Family Violence Act of the Northern Territory as a coercive behaviour towards a person so he or she will relinquish control over assets and income.

-In South Australia’s Intervention Orders (Prevention of Abuse) Act, specifically in section 8(5), economic abuse is committed if a person without lawful excuse prevent another to access joint financial account or asset.
+In South Australia’s Intervention Orders (Prevention of Abuse) Act, specifically in section 8(5), economic abuse is committed if a person without lawful excuse prevents another to access joint financial account or asset.
 It is also committed if a person is prevented by another from seeking or keeping employment.
 It is also an economic abuse if a person was coerced to sign a power of attorney enabling the coercing person to handle the finances of the coerced person.

 The States have different requirements on how a protection order can be issued like for example in Queensland, Tasmania and Victoria where past incidents of family abuse must be established first.
 In New South Wales and Northern Territory, it is required that the victim has fear of violence before the protection order is issued.